IKIM-Essen/ClusterDocs/docs/tldr.md

 - Use Snakemake or another workflow system for repeated dependent steps.
 - Activate Conda environments inside the job rather than relying on a login shell state.
-- Use Apptainer for immutable runtimes when it is the better fit.
+- Use rootless Apptainer for immutable runtimes when it is the better fit.
+The container runs with your RCC permissions—not host-root privileges—so it cannot bypass project access or Slurm; it can still change files your user can write, so bind only what the job needs.
 - Keep large caches, environments with many small files, and temporary container writes off inappropriate shared paths.